SIMIDAT/PARDINUS-EmptyImagesFiltering/README.md

 ```
 The file _config.py_ contains variables that needs to be set to make the scripts work properly.

-- IMAGE_FOLDER: set where the images are stored.
-This folder will also contain clustered and equalized images.
+- IMAGE_FOLDER:  set where the clustered and equalized images for the trainig of the RAEs will be stored.
 Default: "./Data/"

 - EMPTY_DATA: set where the empty images are stored.
 Default: IMAGE_FOLDER + "BBDDTrain/Empty"